Gold Coast, Australia

 All applications to be submitted via QTAC.
 Further information is available here.

-Bond MMI Medical Interviews will be conducted from the 16thof February 2018 until 23rd of February 2018.
+Bond MMI Medical Interviews will be conducted from the 26thof February 2019 until 1st of March 2019.

-Short-listed applicants will be required to attend an interview in person at Bond University on the Gold Coast, where their general suitability to medicine and preparedness to undertake a highly demanding course will be examined in a structured multiple mini interviews (MMI).
+Short-listed applicants based on the results of the phychometric test will be required to attend an interview in person at Bond University on the Gold Coast, where their general suitability to medicine and preparedness to undertake a highly demanding course will be examined in a structured multiple mini interviews (MMI).

-Medical Interview Training sessions, which will take place on the 12th of February 2017.
+Bond University's Medical Interview Training session, the date of which is to be determined, is usually held early to mid February 2019.
 Register early to secure your spot, we only accept a small number of students.

 Email MedEntry to find about the structure and styles of the interview questions for Bond University Medicine.